Identifying materials with charge-spin physics using charge-spin susceptibility computed from first principles: Introduction

 \section{Introduction}

 The conventional paradigm of condensed matter physics involves the partitioning of electronic ground states into descriptions of spin and electronic degrees of freedom, potentially with small coupling terms between them.
 Many materials fall under this paradigm, such as antiferromagnetic insulators, ferromagnetic metals, and non-magnetic insulators.
 However, this weak coupling paradigm is insufficient to describe some materials, which often show unconventional ground states and excitations.
 Examples of unconventional behavior include the unconventional superconductors \cite{Scalapino_RMP:2012,Proust_ARCMP:2019}, unconventional magnetic states \cite{Fert_NatRevMat:2017,Anand_PRB:2014,Yamauchi_PRB:2015}, spin liquids \cite{Takagi_NatRevPhys:2019} and strong magnetodielectric effects \cite{Lawes_PSSC:2009}.
-It is still an open question how to predict \textit{a priori} whether a material breaks the weakly coupled spin/electron paradigm.
+It is still an open question how to predict \textit{a priori} whether a material breaks the weakly coupled spin/electron paradigm, even if such coupling has been previously studied, mostly in the context of model Hamiltonians \cite{Guinea_PRB:2000,Jackeli_PhysB:1999,Pandey_PRB:2008,Johnson_PRB:2003,Zheng_PhysC:2001,Scalapino_RMP:2012}.

 One of the most prominent examples of charge-spin interactions are the high-temperature unconventional superconductors like copper oxides and iron-based pnictides and chalcogenides.
 As pointed out by Scalapino\cite{Scalapino_RMP:2012}, there is vast experimental evidence such as the proximity between magnetic ordered phases and superconductivity suggesting that in these materials the coupling between orbital (charge) and magnetic (spins) degrees of freedom plays a crucial role in determining the physics.